-Hospital CIMA San José located in San José, Costa Rica and has medical and surgical patient units, an intensive care unit, and a neonatal intensive care unit.
-In 1999, The President of Costa Rica Dr. Miguel Angel Rodríguez inaugurated CIMA San Jose Hospital before it began operations at the end of the first quarter of 2000.
+Hospital CIMA San José is located in San José, Costa Rica and has medical and surgical patient units, an intensive care unit, and a neonatal intensive care unit.
+In 1999, the President of Costa Rica, Dr. Miguel Angel Rodríguez,inaugurated Hospital CIMA San Jose before it began operations at the end of the first quarter of 2000.
 This three-story hospital was constructed with two main levels.
-The first level includes a large outpatient medical department, with a variety of advanced diagnostic and treatment services and modalities including chemotherapy and hemodialysis; a radiology department with multiple current modalities and space for future expansion; an emergency department complete with a trauma room treatment stations, private exam and consultation rooms; and a fully equipped modern surgery department and recovery facility.
+The first level includes a large outpatient medical department with a variety of advanced diagnostic and treatment services and modalities, including chemotherapy and hemodialysis; a radiology department with multiple current modalities and space for future expansion; an emergency department complete with a trauma room, treatment stations, private exam and consultation rooms; and, a fully equipped modern surgery department and recovery facility.

 The patient rooms and labor and delivery department are located on the second level.
-Most patient rooms are private; seven have adjoining suites.
-The labor and delivery department is the most modern in Central America; it provides full fetal and maternity monitoring services, and is supported by a neonatal and intensive care unit in addition to the normal nursery.
+Most patient rooms are private and seven have adjoining suites.
+The labor and delivery department is the most modern in Central America; it provides full fetal and maternity monitoring services and is supported by a neonatal and intensive care unit in addition to the well baby nursery.